Nineteen Eighty-Four: Cultural impact

 The book touches on the invasion of privacy and ubiquitous surveillance.
-From mid-2013 it was publicised that the NSA has been secretly monitoring and storing global internet traffic, including the bulk data collection of email and phone call data.
+From mid-2013 it was publicised that the American National Security Agency has been secretly monitoring and storing global internet traffic, including the bulk data collection of email and phone call data.
 Sales of Nineteen Eighty-Four increased by up to seven times within the first week of the 2013 mass surveillance leaks.
 The book again topped the Amazon.com sales charts in 2017 after a controversy involving Kellyanne Conway using the phrase "alternative facts" to explain discrepancies with the media.

-Nineteen Eighty-Four was number three on the list of "Top Check Outs Of All Time" by the New York Public Library.
+On 5 November 2019 the BBC named Nineteen Eighty-Four on its list of the 100 most influential novels.
+In 2020 it was number three on the list of "Top Check Outs of All Time" by the New York Public Library.

-In accordance with copyright law, Nineteen Eighty-Four and Animal Farm both entered the public domain on 1 January 2021 in much of the world, 70 calendar years after Orwell died.
-The US copyright expiration is different for both novels: 95 years after publication.
+Nineteen Eighty-Four entered the public domain on 1 January 2021, 70 years after Orwell's death, in most of the world.
+It is still under copyright in the US until 95 years after publication, or 2044.

-When Amazon discovered that the publisher lacked the rights to Nineteen Eighty-Four it removed it overnight from people's Kindles without an announcement, generating controversy.